volusion/element/content/references/block-utils.md

 | ------------ | ----------- |
 | &check;      | &check;     |

-**Note:** when accessing `queryParams` from getDataProps they are available under props, not utils.
+**Note:** when accessing `queryParams` from getDataProps, they are available under props, not utils.

 ### 'seo'

-Library that allows a block to manipulate the SEO related tags and title in the head of the page.
-See [How to set SEO data from a block](/how-to/set-seo-data-from-a-block).
+This library allows a block to manipulate the SEO-related tags and title in the head of the page.
+For more information, see "[Set SEO Data From a Block](/how-to/set-seo-data-from-a-block)."

 #### 'seo' Usage